Leonardozn/coyote-cli/README.md

 ```sh
 coyote-generate-project
 ```
-Coyote-cli will ask you the name you want to give to your new project and followed by it will create it with the following structure:
+Coyote-cli will give you to choose the database to use (mongodb or postgresql) and ask you the name you want to give to your new project and followed by it will create it with the following structure:
 ```C:\Users\Hp\Documents\projects\my-project
 ├── app.js
 ├── index.js